Międzylesie, Karkonosze County

-The village was founded around a mill on the river Kamienica (Kemnitz) at the foot of the Trzciniak mountain (Ramberg).
+The village was founded around a mill on the river Kamienica at the foot of the Trzciniak mountain.
 In the first half of the 18th century a hunter's house was located here in the property of the Schaffgotsch family.
 Later a mill was built by the Schaffgotsch family as well as a settlement.
 Near the mill was a famous restaurant called Die Rambergschenke.
 In 1978 there were six farms in Międzylesie.
 In 2008 there were four houses – one of them houses the Nemoland international cultural centre.